masonmcelvain/hop/README.md

 [![CodeQL](https://github.com/masonmcelvain/hop/actions/workflows/codeql-analysis.yml/badge.svg?branch=main)](https://github.com/masonmcelvain/hop/actions/workflows/codeql-analysis.yml)

-Hop is a Chrome extension that stores links to your favorite sites in a more visually pleasing way than traditional browser bookmarks.
+Hop is a browser extension that stores links to your favorite sites in a more visually pleasing way than traditional bookmarks.
 Hop will try to find an icon for each link automatically, but you can use your own image if you prefer.

-It's available for use on the [Chrome Web Store](https://chrome.google.com/webstore/detail/hop/djdlkcbfbdebfaoakhnoienanaakgccd).
+It's available for use on the [Chrome Web Store](https://chrome.google.com/webstore/detail/hop/djdlkcbfbdebfaoakhnoienanaakgccd) and as a [Firefox Add-on](https://addons.mozilla.org/en-US/firefox/extensions/).

 ## Opening Issues 🥕
 If you'd like to see a new feature or you've spotted a bug, please check to see if there are any [closed issues](https://github.com/masonmcelvain/hop/issues?q=is%3Aissue+is%3Aclosed) that might address your concern before opening a new issue on this repository.